reactjs/react.dev/beta/src/pages/learn/scaling-up-with-reducer-and-context.md

 <!--(TODO: illustration of prop drilling)-->

-This is why, as an alternative to passing them through props, you might want to put both the `tasks` state and the `dispatch` function [into context](/learn/passing-data-deeply-with-context). **This way, any component below `TaskBoard` in the tree can read the tasks and dispatch actions without the repetitive "prop drilling".**
+This is why, as an alternative to passing them through props, you might want to put both the `tasks` state and the `dispatch` function [into context](/learn/passing-data-deeply-with-context). **This way, any component below `TaskApp` in the tree can read the tasks and dispatch actions without the repetitive "prop drilling".**

 <!--(TODO: illustration of context)-->